 Subprime mortgages are considered home loans that have a higher interest rate than prime loans – were very popular prior to the mortgage crash.
 After 2009, many subprime loan programs were no longer available.
 These days, it is much easier to get a subprime loan than just two or three years ago.

 With the election of Donald Trump as our next president, it seems likely that there will be more subprime loan options for people with bad credit in 2017.
-If you are considering getting a mortgage loan in 2017 and have poor credit, we should explain some of the details of subprime loans:
+If you are considering getting a home loan and have poor credit, we should explain some of the details of subprime mortgage loans:

-Here are some examples of Subprime Loan Products:
+Here are some examples of Subprime Mortgage Products:

 - Refinance Mortgage with Bad Credit

 - FHA Loans for People with Low Credit Scores